PaulPopat/unbound/docs/loops-iterators.md

 }
 ```

-## Skip
+## Next

-When wanting to ignore an item in an iterator loop and move on to the next, returning the `skip` keyword will tell the engine to run the loop again with the next value before continueing the execution.
+When wanting to ignore an item in an iterator loop and move on to the next, returning the `next` keyword will tell the engine to run the loop again with the next value before continueing the execution.